Learn about our talented piano, accordion and harmonium private instructors:

 Cheryl Cheon-Ae Lim (Piano) is a member of the piano faculty at the Community School of the Arts.
 Ms. Lim teaches Suzuki and traditional piano methods both private and group.
 Her students have performed at the National Conference on Keyboard Pedagogy and were selected to take part in numerous master classes at Suzuki National Conferences.
 They have also won several concerto competitions.
 Ms. Lim attended Seoul National University where she performed as an honor student.
 After winning the first place in the Korean Cultural Center Competition, Ms. Lim came to the United States to further her piano studies.
 She studied English and piano at Roosevelt University, winning first place in the Chicago Musical College Scholarship Competition.
 During her time at Northwestern University, Cheryl was selected as one of six demonstration student-teachers at the National Conference on Piano Pedagogy.
 Cheryl has been an adjudicator in the Illinois State AIM exams, Sonata-Sonatina Festival by Illinois State Music Teachers Association, the Society of American Musicians, Illinois High School Association State Music Contest, Grandquist Music Competition, and Music Festival in Honor of Confucius.
 Ms. Lim’s name was also listed on Who’s Who in America.
 Ms. Lim began playing piano at the age of five in her native land of Korea.
 Her passion for playing carried over to education and is now a devoted educator of piano.
 Along with her position at CSA, Ms. Lim is also head of the piano department at Betty Haag Academy and is a faculty at the Conservatory of Music at Wheaton College.

-Steven P. Mazurek (Accordion, Director of the World Music Ensemble) began his piano accordion studies in 1958 and continued into high school, until he discovered girls, smoking and fast cars.
-Then he moved to vocal music, continuing to sing through most of his college years.
-Steven has attended choral sessions at Interlochen Center for the Arts and Blue Lake Fine Arts Camp and sang with the Michigan State University Russian Choir.
-Steven then took a short musical hiatus, until he again began to study piano accordion in 2008.
+Steven P. Mazurek (Accordion, Director of the World Music Ensemble) began his piano accordion studies in 1958 at age 9 and continued studying and playing into his high school years; until the advent of the Beatles and the discovery of girls, smoking and fast cars .
+He then moved to vocal music.
+Steven attended choral sessions at Interlochen Center for the Arts and Blue Lake Fine Arts Camp and sang with the Russian Choir at Michigan State University during his college years.
+Steven then took a forty year musical hiatus.
+He renewed his piano accordion studies in 2008.
 Since returning to the piano accordion, Steven has attended master classes with Frank Marocco and Stas Venglevski.
-He has played in ensembles and accordion orchestras across the United States under the direction of Joan Cochran Sommers, Stas Venglevski and Frank Marocco.
+He has played in ensembles and accordion orchestras across the United States under the direction of Joan Cochran Sommers, Stas Venglevski, Frank Marocco, et al. Steven also studied privately with Stas Venglevski for several years.
+Steven has played in the Harper College World Music Ensemble, were he ultimately became a co-director and music arranger.
 Steven has a B.S. in Physics and training in secondary education from Michigan State University.
-Recently, Steven graduated from Harper College with an AFA in Music.
-He is a member of the Accordionists & Teachers Guild International (ATG).
-Steven currently studies with concert Bayanist Stas Venglevski in Milwaukee, WI.
+In 2015, Steven graduated from Harper College with an AFA in Music.
+He is a member of the Accordionists & Teachers Guild International (ATG) and the American Accordionists’ Association.

 Levonne Mrozinski (Piano) earned a Bachelor of Music degree in piano performance from the University of North Carolina-Chapel Hill, and a Master of Music degree in piano performance and pedagogy from the University of Oklahoma.
 She has also done post-graduate work at the University of Illinois-Champaign-Urbana.
 Mrs. Mrozinski has served as president of the Northwest Suburban Music Teachers Association and maintains an independent piano studio in Arlington Heights along with her teaching duties for the Community Music Center.